antonio-petricca/buddy-linux/README.md

   --swap-file-size 16
 ```

-Pay much attention to the Ubiquity step, then enjoy with your Linux setup!
+Pay much attention to the Ubiquity step and at parameter **--boot-device-grub-index** (which usually should left at default value, depending on your hardware layout), then enjoy with your Linux setup!

 ## Disaster recovery